-Emma Kaboli is a litigation assistant for the Clean Energy Program.
+Emma Kaboli is a senior litigation assistant for the Clean Energy Program.
 She is based in Washington, D.C.

 Before joining Earthjustice, Emma worked as a qui tam litigation paralegal at Baron & Budd.
 She specialized in healthcare fraud cases and worked extensively on the Opioid Multi-District Litigation in Ohio.
 Emma had the privilege of advocating for whistle-blowers who came forward to protect the government and taxpayers from corporate fraud and medical malpractice.
 Before moving out to D.C., Emma served an AmeriCorps term at Iowa Legal Aid, where she worked as the Domestic Abuse Advocate under the Violence Against Women Act.